Nicola B. Truppin, JD

 As a health care attorney, Nicola's practice was devoted exclusively to negotiating with clinical care teams about medication treatment plans for legally incompetent patients.
 Her current work involves collaborative health care problem solving with patients, providers and employers.

-Nicola has also been a consultant on various projects at the Schwartz Center for Compassionate Healthcare, an organization dedicated to strengthening the relationship between patients and caregivers.
-Most recently, she coordinated a unique series of Schwartz Center Rounds, specifically focused on the caregivers of those injured in the Boston Marathon bombing.
+Nicola has been a consultant on various projects at the Schwartz Center for Compassionate Healthcare, an organization dedicated to strengthening the relationship between patients and caregivers.
+Most recently, she coordinated a unique series of Schwartz Center Rounds, for caregivers of those injured in the Boston Marathon bombing.

 Nicola is co-author of the following:

 Nicola was a 5-year member and a 2-year President of the Consumer Health Quality Council of Health Care for All, a Massachusetts health advocacy group and is currently part of the volunteer leadership team for HCFA that convenes the annual statewide conference for Patient Family Advisor Committee (PFAC) members from Massachusetts hospitals.
 She was the patient representative for 3 years on the Quality and Patient Safety Committee of the Massachusetts Board of Registration in Medicine.
-At Beth Israel Deaconess Medical Center, she is Co-Chair of the Ethics Advisory Committee and a member of the Medication Safety Committee, the Drug Shortage Task Force and the hospital-wide Patient Family Advisory Committee.
+At Beth Israel Deaconess Medical Center, she was a 7-year member and a 4-year Co-Chair of the Ethics Advisory Committee and a 4-year member of the Medication Safety Committee, the Drug Shortage Task Force and the hospital-wide Patient Family Advisory Committee.
+Currently at the BIDMC, she serves on the Medication Safety Committee, the Drug Shortage Task Force and conducts Patient Experience Rounds on inpatient floors.

 Nicola received an A.B. from Washington University in St. Louis and a J.D. from Suffolk University Law School.